 - Current funding from the National Institutes of Health testing the impact of a guided imagery smoking cessation intervention compared to an evidence-based cognitive-behavioral approach with the Arizona Smokers' Quitline

-- Also funded by the National Science Foundation to test a guided imagery intervention delivered through an mHealth application for pregnant women
+- Funded by the National Science Foundation to test a guided imagery intervention delivered through an mHealth application for pregnant women